-- 2.1.1.1 The technical requirements for escort tugs apply to tugs intended for escort service.
+- 2.1.1.1 The requirements apply to tugs intended for escort service.
 These requirements are additional to the requirements of Parts I XV of the Rules. - 2.1.1.2 Tugs complying with the requirements of the present Section may be assigned the descriptive notation Escort tug added to the character of classification.